levivilet/c-watcher/README.md

 Workaround: Walk each created directory recursively and emit a synthetic create event for each visited dirent.

-It will break when creating many folders fast (e.g. creating 50000 folders)
+It will break when creating many folders fast (e.g. creating 50000 folders) since the inotify event queue will overflow.